znsio/specmatic-documentation/documentation/contract_tests.md

 ### Examples Of Only Some Values

 You can provide examples for only the keys you care about.
-Where there is a type but no example, Qontract will generate it.
+Where there is a type but no example, Specmatic will generate it.

 ```gherkin
 #filename: user.qontract